TheCleverIdiott/summarizer/README.md

-# stapp

-n abstractive summarization application using the powerful NLP library called "txtai" and the Python web framework "Streamlit".
+# Abstractive Text Summarization Web-App

 Abstractive summarization is the process of generating a summary of a text by understanding its meaning and creating a new text that conveys the same information in a shorter form.
+Abstractive methods employ more powerful natural language processing techniques to interpret text and generate new summary text, as opposed to selecting the most representative existing excerpts to perform the summarization.

+The app is built using "txtai" a powerful NLP library.
+Txtai builds embeddings databases, which are a union of vector indexes and relational databases.
+This enables similarity search with SQL.
+Embeddings databases can stand on their own and/or serve as a powerful knowledge source for large language model (LLM) prompts.
+<a href="#Documentations>Read More</a>

-Our Streamlit app allows us to process both raw text and PDF files to get a summary.
-We'll start by exploring the features of txtai and how it can help us build NLP applications quickly and efficiently.
-Then, we'll dive into the implementation details of our summarization app, including how to extract the text from a PDF file, how to use txtai to generate a summary, and how to display the results in the Streamlit app.
+My Streamlit app allows us to process both raw text and PDF files to get a summary.

+# Documentations